The Mole (American TV series) season 2: Episode 9

 All-Night Ball: The six players were awakened in their hotel rooms shortly after midnight and taken to a room where a tetherball was suspended from the ceiling.
 The players must keep the ball in constant motion until 6:00 a.m., hitting the ball in the same order every time.
-At two different points during the game, one player was allowed to return to bed.
+At two points during the game, one player was allowed to return to bed.
 The third player to volunteer to go back to bed was offered an exemption by hitting the ball out of turn and forfeiting the game.

 Episode 10

 Buy and Sell: Two players (Dorothy & Heather) volunteered as those who liked to shop and went to a flea market at the Piazza del Duomo in L'Aquila.
 Given one hour and ₤200,000 to spend (roughly $100), they were instructed to buy at least ten unique items, with the direction to drive as hard a bargain as they could.
-The three other players (Al, Bill, & Bribs) were then given two hours to sell the very same items the first two players bought and turn a profit of any sort.
+The three other players (Al, Bill, & Bribs) were then given two hours to sell the items the first two players bought and turn a profit.

 Morality Game: In the midst of the selling portion of the above game, a townsperson stopped at the group's tent and dropped a book, with ₤20,000 sticking out.
-If the team successfully returned the money (rather than use it in an attempt to aid their bottom line in the challenge), they earned $10,000.
+If the team returned the money (rather than using it in an attempt to aid their bottom line in the challenge), they earned $10,000.

 Evader: The players took a vote as to which player other than themselves was most deserving of winning and which player was least likely to be the Mole.
 The deserving player (deemed the "Evader") was given a chance to earn an exemption by retrieving five out of nine thumbprints hidden along the streets of the small town of Santo Stefano di Sessanio within 30 minutes.
 The least suspicious player (deemed the "Tracker") was charged with finding that player and catching her, earning $50,000 for the group pot if successful.
 The other three players (deemed the "Spotters") could scout the evader and relay her movements to the Tracker, but the Tracker could not begin pursuit of the Evader until visual contact of the Evader was made.
-It was later discovered that the Tracker would also earn an exemption if he could successfully catch the Evader.
+It was later discovered that the Tracker would also earn an exemption if he or she could catch the Evader.
 Two rounds of the game were played, both for either $50,000 or an exemption for the Evader.
 In the second round, the Tracker was switched and informed that if they caught the Evader, they would not also receive an exemption.